 Step 2: Celebrate Positive Interactions

-We want to help craft, celebrate and help them notice these tiny moments of positive interactions.
-To pay attention and highlight the times that their brother does help them.
+We want to help craft, celebrate and encourage them to notice these tiny positive interactions.
+To pay attention and highlight the times that their sibling does help them.

-- Theses things pass you by if you’re not paying attention
+- These opportunities pass you by if you’re not paying attention.

-- Help them notice and don’t assume they can do it themselves
+- Show them how to notice and don’t assume they can do it themselves.

 Step 3: Get to KNOW each other

-This is how you help your kids get to know each other, learn what each other like, what their sensory preferences are, what their triggers are, what their struggles are, what their strengths are.
-We really want to help our kids truly know and understand each other.
+This is how you help your kids get to know each other, discover what each other likes, what their sensory preferences are, what their triggers are, what their struggles are, what their strengths are.
+We want to help our kids truly know and understand each other.

 - Help them recognize likes, dislikes, strengths, and quirks.

-- Guide them to understand their individual communication style and shared interests
+- Guide them to understand their individual communication styles and shared interests.

-This is one of the biggest traps and pitfalls that I see parents fall into.
-We want to actually get ahead of the moment to create a plan ahead of time so they can solve problems together without using “mean words”.
+This is one of the biggest pitfalls that I see parents fall into.
+We want to actually get ahead of the moment to create a plan beforehand so they can solve problems together without using “mean words”.

-- Biggest mistake is we wait until you’re in the moment.
+- Biggest mistake is waiting until you’re in the middle of the dispute.

 - Help them swap phrases like Stop!
 Don’t! to When you do X it makes me feel…